AdmiralCurtiss/SenPatcher/README.md

 - The NISA PC release of The Legend of Heroes: Trails of Cold Steel III
 - The NISA PC release of The Legend of Heroes: Trails of Cold Steel IV
 - The NISA PC release of The Legend of Heroes: Trails into Reverie
+- The Aksys PC release of Tokyo Xanadu eX+

 It also acts as a mod loader so file-based mods can be distributed and installed without modifying the base game files.